FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 ...35=D\|11=0001\|55=AXP\|44=77.25\| ...
 8000=5\|8001=H ...

-**Validation Rules**
+## Validation Rules

 Validation rules are defined by use of the StrategyEdit element.
 This XML element enables the creation of complex and conditional rules which can be applied to the orders generated by an E/OMS.
 The goal of a validation rule is to process the

-December 21, 2010 10 FIXatdl v1.1 with Errata 20101221

 values of the strategy parameters after they have been entered by the user.
 Each validation rule consists of a condition and an error message.
 If the condition is true then the values of the parameters are valid.
-If the condition is false then the values of the parameters are invalid and the provided error message should be displayed.
+If the condition is false, then the values of the parameters are invalid and the provided error message should be displayed.
 That is to say, validation conditions are much like assertions.
 When an assertion has failed an error has occurred.